What is the structure of the typical flower?

 Each carpel consists of a swollen part called the ovary which is connected with a tube called the style (qalam) which ends in an opening called the stigma ( the maysem), and it produces the ovules ( inside the ovary).

 The sepals of calyx and the petals of corolla might be of the same shape and color as in the onion flower, that is why we call the two whorls together the Perianth.

-The hay-fever is a disease infecting people who have an allergy to the pollen grains, the symptoms of this disease are inflammation of the mucus membrane of the nose, running nose, continuous sneezing, and tear flow.
+The hay fever is a disease infecting people who have an allergy to pollen grains, the symptoms of this disease are inflammation of the mucus membrane of the nose, running nose, continuous sneezing, and tear flow.